ArchRobison/Gophetica/nimble/README.md

-# NimbleDraw
+# Nimble
 Go package for simple 2D video games.

-Package NimbleDraw is a Go incarnation of a lightweight graphics interface that I use for video games.
+Package `nimble` is a Go incarnation of a lightweight graphics interface that I use for video games.
 The games typically involve unusual rendering not handled by hardware accelerators.
 Hence the interface focuses on providing simple efficient access to bitmaps in memory.